 - Employees under 20 years of age must earn at least 85 percent of the Maryland minimum wage during their first six months of employment.

 Keep in mind that counties, cities, and towns may have their own minimum wage laws.
-For example, the minimum wage in Montgomery County is currently $14 per hour for employers with 51 or more employees, $13.25 for employers with 50 to 11 employees, and $13 for businesses that have 10 or fewer employees.
-Additionally, the minimum wage in Prince George’s County is currently $11.50 per hour for all businesses, which is 50 cents more than the state minimum wage.
+For example, the minimum wage in Montgomery County is currently $15 per hour for employers with 51 or more employees, $14 for employers with 50 to 11 employees, and $13.50 for businesses that have 10 or fewer employees.
 Be sure to check what local wage laws may apply to you.

 What’s happening with the minimum wage beyond 2023 in Maryland?